TTimelord/Sim2Real2/README.md

 ## Training and Planning in Simulation
 ### Where2Act
-Scripts for data collection, training and evaluation are stored in `where2act/code/scripts`.
+Scripts for data collection, training, and evaluation are stored in `where2act/code/scripts`.
 Run `bash xxxx.sh` in a terminal.

 ### Ditto
 Scripts for data collection are stored in `ditto/scripts`.